-Daniel Halberstam, the Eric Stein Collegiate Professor of Law and associate dean for faculty and research, teaches and writes on U.S. constitutional law, European Union law, comparative constitutional law, and global governance.
-An internationally recognized expert on constitutional law and federalism, and one of the principal architects of the theory of constitutional pluralism, he writes more generally on comparative public law and legal theory.
+Daniel Halberstam, the Eric Stein Collegiate Professor of Law and associate dean for faculty and research, teaches U.S. Constitutional Law, European Union Law, Comparative Constitutional Law, and Global Governance.
+An internationally recognized expert on constitutional law and federalism, and one of the principal architects of the theory of constitutional pluralism, he writes more generally about comparative public law and legal theory.

-Professor Halberstam was founding director of the University's EU Center in 2000, and continues to serve as director of the Law School's European Legal Studies Program.
-He lectures regularly throughout Europe, holding a position as external professor in the European Law Department at the College of Europe, Bruges, from 2007 to 2016, and delivered the General Course on the European Union at the European University Institute in Florence in 2012.
-Professor Halberstam was a fellow at the Institute for Advanced Study (Wissenschaftskolleg), Berlin, and now serves on the Institute's advisory board, and currently serves on Germany’s joint federal-state university excellence commission.
+Professor Halberstam was the founding faculty director of the University’s EU Center in 2000, and continues to serve as director of the Law School's European Legal Studies Program.
+He lectures regularly throughout Europe, having held a position as external professor in the European Law Department at the College of Europe, Bruges, from 2007 to 2016, and delivered the General Course on the European Union at the European University Institute in Florence in 2012.
+Professor Halberstam was a Fellow at the Institute for Advanced Study (Wissenschaftskolleg), Berlin, subsequently joined the Institute's advisory board, and currently serves on Germany’s joint federal-state university excellence commission.
 He also serves on several advisory editorial boards, including the Common Market Law Review.

-Professor Halberstam joined the faculty from the U.S. Department of Justice, where he served in the Office of Legal Counsel during the Clinton administration.
+Professor Halberstam joined the Michigan Law faculty from the U.S. Department of Justice, where he served in the Office of Legal Counsel during the Clinton administration.
 He holds a BA (mathematics and psychology), summa cum laude and Phi Beta Kappa, from Columbia College, and a JD from Yale Law School, where he was a Coker Fellow for Constitutional Law and articles editor of the Yale Law Journal.
-Professor Halberstam served as attorney-adviser to Federal Trade Commission Chairman Robert Pitofsky, and clerked for the Hon.
+Professor Halberstam served as attorney-adviser to Federal Trade Commission Chairman Robert Pitofsky, and clerked for The Hon.
 Patricia Wald of the U.S. Court of Appeals, District of Columbia Circuit, and for U.S. Supreme Court Justice David H. Souter.
-He was also judicial fellow for Judge Peter Jann at the European Court of Justice.
+He also was a judicial fellow for Judge Peter Jann at the European Court of Justice.